CRG-CNAG/CalliNGS-NF/README.md

 ## Pipeline Description

 The RNA sequencing (RNA-seq) data, in additional to the expression information, can be used to obtain information about somatic variants present in the genes of the organism.
-The goal of this pipeline is to process RNAseq data to obtain  small variants, single polymorphisms (SNPs) and small INDELs (insertions, deletions).
-The pipeline is an implementation of the GATK Best Practices for variant calling on RNAseq and include all major steps of the analysis.
+The CalliNGS-NF pipeline process RNAseq data to obtain small variants(SNVs), single polymorphisms (SNPs) and small INDELs (insertions, deletions).
+This pipeline is an implementation of the GATK Best Practices for variant calling on RNAseq and include all major steps of the analysis, [link](http://gatkforums.broadinstitute.org/gatk/discussion/3892/the-gatk-best-practices-for-variant-calling-on-rnaseq-in-full-detail).

+In additional to the GATK best practics, the pipeline includes steps to compare obtained SNVs with known variants and to calculate allele specific counts for the overlapped SNVs.

+## Input files

+The CalliNGS-NF pipeline needs as the imput following files:
+* RNAseq reads, *.fastq format
+* Genome assembly, *.fa format
+* Known variants, *.vcf format

+## Pipeline results

+The pipeline creates a number of output files inside a current working folder.

 ## Schematic Outline
 ![Image](../callings-nf-dev/figures/workflow.png?raw=true)